Ancelotti explains Muller's Bayern omission

 Robert Lewandowski scored twice in the space of three minutes as Werder's dogged resistance was belatedly broken by the Bundesliga champions.

-Muller came on after the 72nd-minute opener and laid on Lewandowski's second and Ancelotti explained his desire to control central midfield while retaining the attacking threat of wingers Arjen Robben and Franck Ribery was behind his decision.
+Muller came on after the 72nd-minute opener and laid on Lewandowski's second but was unhappy with the role he played.
+Ancelotti, however, explained his desire to control central midfield while retaining the attacking threat of wingers Arjen Robben and Franck Ribery was behind his decision.

 "We tried to plan the game using the wide areas more and to have more possession in the middle," he told a post-match news conference.